om-ashish-soni/om-ashish-soni/README.md

 ## Work experience :

-      I am SDE Intern at Simulas organization , playing role as a backend developer.
+      I am SDE Intern at Simulas organization , playing role as a backend developer creating and maintaining api

 ## Acheivements :